SumeetChougule/chaoschain/docs/introduction/quick-start.md

 - Check [GitHub Issues](https://github.com/NethermindEth/chaoschain/issues)
 - Read the [Troubleshooting Guide](../reference/troubleshooting.md)

-## Tips for Success
+## Best Practices

-- Start with default personalities to understand behavior
+- Start with simple agent configurations to understand the system
-- Experiment with different agent combinations
+- Experiment with different agent specializations
-- Try influencing decisions with memes
+- Monitor governance decisions to understand emergent patterns
-- Monitor the drama feed for insights
+- Contribute components to the ecosystem
-- Join the community to share experiences
+- Join the community to collaborate on governance innovations